-I love this muffin recipe because it includes nothing but goodness from fruit, veggies and some added extra fiber.
-Sweet (yet refined sugar free), light and spongey with warming cinnamon, these little two bite muffins are very comforting.
-Plus, they are so great to use up half eaten fruit – every mother’s struggle!
-Grated apple, carrot and sweet potato work so well in these cinnamon-y muffins.
+These muffins are sweet (yet refined sugar free), light and spongey with warming cinnamon, and have the added goodness from some fibrous fruit.
+These little two bite muffins are very comforting, plus, they are so great to use up half eaten fruit – every mother’s struggle!
+Grated apple, carrot and sweet potato work so well in these yummy muffins.

 These muffins freeze really well, so that is why I have made a big batch of 36 mini muffins.
 It’s so handy to put some individual portions in plastic bags in the freezer and just bring out whenever you need.
 These would also make great lunch box snacks, although they can’t seem to get past breakfast in my house.
 I love them, too!